schizoakustik/glitchtools/README.md

 `gif_export file`

-The Gif Exporter takes a video file and exports animated gifs, split into 1 second clips.
-This is far from optimal and will probably be tweaked in a near future.
+The Gif Exporter takes a video file and exports animated gifs, split into 1 second clips to make them smaller and to-tumblr-uploadable.
+This solution is far from optimal and will probably be tweaked in a near future.

 #### JoinerAndMosher